 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Enstar reported total carbon emissions of approximately 14,308,240 kg CO2e.
 This figure includes 6,360 kg CO2e from Scope 1 emissions, 561,900 kg CO2e from Scope 2 emissions (market-based), and a significant 13,806,150 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 11,285,830 kg CO2e) and business travel (approximately 1,649,230 kg CO2e).
-Comparatively, in 2022, Enstar's total emissions were about 11,913,180 kg CO2e, with Scope 1 emissions at 8,850 kg CO2e, Scope 2 emissions (market-based) at 558,050 kg CO2e, and Scope 3 emissions reaching 11,407,410 kg CO2e.
-This indicates an increase in total emissions from 2022 to 2023.
-Enstar has not set specific reduction targets or climate pledges, and there are no documented initiatives aimed at reducing emissions.
-The company’s emissions data is not cascaded from any parent organization, ensuring that the reported figures are solely reflective of Enstar's operations.
-Overall, while Enstar has made strides in transparency regarding its emissions, the absence of reduction commitments highlights an area for potential improvement in its climate strategy.
+Notably, the largest contributors to Scope 3 emissions were purchased goods and services, accounting for about 11,285,830 kg CO2e, followed by business travel at approximately 1,649,230 kg CO2e.
+Comparatively, in 2022, Enstar's total emissions were about 11,913,180 kg CO2e, with Scope 1 emissions at 8,850 kg CO2e, Scope 2 emissions (market-based) at 558,050 kg CO2e, and Scope 3 emissions reaching approximately 11,407,410 kg CO2e.
+This indicates a rise in total emissions from 2022 to 2023.
+Enstar has not set specific reduction targets or climate pledges, and there are no emissions reduction initiatives documented.
+The emissions data is sourced directly from Enstar Group Limited, with no cascaded data from a parent or related organization.
+The company has disclosed emissions across all three scopes, demonstrating a commitment to transparency in its climate impact reporting.

 Access structured emissions data, company-specific emission factors, and source documents